Blackstone buys Dutch trust firm Intertrust

 The acquisition of Intertrust, which aims to help companies avoid high taxes, comes amid growing debate particularly in Britain over the tax arrangements of large international companies.

-British lawmakers last month criticized executives of Starbucks (SBUX.O), Google (GOOG.O) and Amazon (AMZN.O) for not paying more corporate tax.
+British lawmakers last month criticised executives of Starbucks, Google and Amazon for not paying more corporate tax.

 The Netherlands is a popular location for companies to establish European holding companies to reduce tax payments because it has many bilateral tax agreements with other nations to prevent double taxation.